 Launching the new Application

-Now that we have the application created in AMS we can go ahead and stream it through the UI of the Anbox Stream Gateway (see Getting started with Anbox Cloud for more details) or your own custom client application build with the Anbox Stream SDK.
+Now that we have the application created in AMS we can go ahead and stream it through the UI of the Anbox Stream Gateway (see Getting started with Anbox Cloud (web dashboard) for more details) or your own custom client application built with the Anbox Streaming SDK.